ThijmenDam/BarTranslate/README.md

 # BarTranslate for MacOS (BETA)
 BarTranslate is a handy menu bar translator widget for MacOS.

-Translations are done by presenting a simple (altered) webview of translate.google.com in a quick and easily accessible interface.
+Translations are done by presenting a simple (altered) webview of your prefered translation provider in a quick and easily accessible interface.

+Supported translation providers:
+* Google Translate
+* Naver Papago

 <img src="interface-snapshot.png" alt="BarTranslate interface snapshot" width="350"/>